Real-Life General Ledger Examples (With Entries)

 A service business example: marketing agency

 Riverstone Consulting operates as a three-person marketing agency.
-The chart of accounts includes Cash (Account 101), Accounts Receivable (Account 105), Service Revenue (Account 4000), and Operating Expenses (Accounts 5100-5200).
+The chart of accounts includes the following GL account codes: Cash (Account 101), Accounts Receivable (Account 105), Service Revenue (Account 4000), and Operating Expenses (Accounts 5100-5200).
 Service businesses have simpler general ledger structures due to the absence of inventory accounts.

 Transaction A - April 10: invoicing client